This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- Put the potatoes in a large pot and cover with water.
-Bring to boil, turn the heat to medium-low and cook potatoes for 20 minutes or until they are completely cooked.
+• Place the potatoes in a large pot and cover them with water.
+Bring to a boil, then reduce the heat to medium-low and cook the potatoes for 20 minutes, or until they are completely tender.
 Drain the water.

-- Preheat the oven to 350°F (175°C).
-Mash the potatoes and stir in the remaining ingredients to the mashed potatoes until smooth.
-Taste and adjust seasonings if needed.
+• Preheat the oven to 350°F (175°C).
+Mash the potatoes and stir in the remaining ingredients until smooth.
+Taste and adjust the seasonings as needed.

-- Transfer the mashed potatoes to a baking dish and top it with the Parmesan cheese.
-Bake the mashed potatoes until the surface turn golden brown, for about 15 minutes.
-Pan-fry the bacon bits until crispy.
+• Transfer the mashed potatoes to a baking dish and top with Parmesan cheese.
+Bake until the surface turns golden brown, about 15 minutes.
+Meanwhile, pan-fry the bacon bits until crispy.

-- Remove from the oven and top the top with the bacon bits.
+• Remove from the oven and top with the bacon bits.
 Serve warm.

 Nutrition